hrkeni/oregon-trail/README.md

-# Oregon Trail - Zillow Rental Listing Summarizer
+# Oregon Trail - Rental Listing Summarizer

 > **⚠️ PERSONAL USE ONLY**
 > This tool is designed for personal use only.
 The author assumes no liability for any other usage of this software.
 Use at your own risk and in compliance with applicable laws and website terms of service.